-This module builds on your basic Java programming and software engineering skills developed in Year 1, extending it to working with larger third party software systems, and the challenges associated with this.
+This module builds on your basic Java programming and software engineering skills developed in year one, extending it to working with larger third party software systems, and the challenges associated with this.
 Topic examples include: design diagrams and modelling; GUI programming; testing software engineering methodologies (including agile development and tools), all in the context of understanding and refactoring third-party code.
 You will spend around two hours per week in lectures, two hours per week in computer classes, and one hour per week in workshops studying for this module.

 Artificial Intelligence Methods

 This module builds on the first year Fundamentals of AI, which covers the ACM learning outcomes, and introduces new areas.
-The emphasis is on building on the AI research strengths in the School.
+The emphasis is on building on the AI research strengths in the school.
 It gives brief introductions to topics including AI techniques, fuzzy logic and intelligent agents, and modern search techniques such as Genetic Algorithms, Tabu Search, Simulated Annealing, and Genetic Programming, etc. Students will also explore the implementation of some AI techniques.